 No, this doesn’t make you’re “a player.”
 Chances are you honestly don’t know what you want after the divorce.
 It might be that you thought you had something perfect before, but time proved otherwise.
 Figuring out what you want after divorce is like asking someone who’s never had ice cream before what their favorite flavor at Baskin-Robbins is—it’s an impossible question to answer without sampling the flavors first.
 The best way to avoid a rebound relationship is to explore.
 Go on a few dates, see what you like and what you don’t like.
 Do this before you settle down or commit again.
 If all is said and done and you find yourself in a rebound relationship that seems headed for heartbreak, there is one last step you can take: break it off before it goes further.
 You’ve gone through a divorce already.
 It was both painful and a learning experience, and this breakup will be a learning experience, too — hopefully without the depth of pain; but be prepared, there may be heartache.
 Maybe you invested in the relationship too fast or you made compromises without fully realizing what you were doing.
 But you are a stronger person now, and you must not be in a relationship that doesn’t make you feel like your best self.
 After you break up with your rebound, you’ll be free.
 Free to explore and cast your line again, to see what’s out there and what is possible.
 And, who knows, maybe this time you’ll reel in a keeper.
 If you don’t right away, remember, this new time in your life is about finding out about you, your life, your values, and who you want to be.
 You’ve come too far to not recognize — you are the greatest keeper of all.

 Since 2012, smart women around the world have chosen SAS to partner them through the challenging experience of divorce and recreation.
 Now you can learn the Art of Reinvention post-divorce.
-Secure female-centered support and wise next steps as you rebuild your life — practically, financially, romantically, smartly — with Paloma’s Group, our virtual, post-divorce group coaching class, for women only.
+Secure female-centered support and wise next steps as you rebuild your life — practically, financially, romantically, smartly — with Paloma’s Group, our live-coaching, virtual post-divorce group class, for women only.
 To promote sisterhood and protect confidentiality, space is limited.